 Buying a guitar stand is pretty straightforward except that you need to beware of floor-cradle designs specifically for electric guitars.
-Most stands for acoustic guitars double-up on electric instruments no problems.
+Most stand for acoustic guitars double-up on electric instruments no problems.
 The kinds of stands that suspend your guitar by the neck cater for all types, too.
-If your friend already has a stand after all, don’t worry.
+If your friend already has a stand, after all, don’t worry.
 Now they’ve got an excuse to buy another guitar!
 Brilliant!

 2. A Guitar Slide

 Playing slide guitar isn’t just for country music, lap-steel guitars and the blues.
-Plenty of hard rocking players sneak some cool slide into their repertoire, too.
+Plenty of hard-rocking players sneak some cool slide into their repertoire, too.
 Think David Gilmour of Pink Floyd and Steven Wilson of Porcupine Tree fame.
 Still, it’s one of those things that novice players might wait years before trying it out, and a good slide is a must.

 Jump the queue and buy them a nice slide now.
 You’ll have a choice of glass, steel or brass (to name just a few) and each one offers a different sound and playing experience.
 I’ll recommend brass, because it doesn’t move quite as smoothly and allows you to place it more easily — rather than over-run your target fret and be sliding all over the neck.
 If you want to spend a few more dollars, you can also get small hooks designed to hold a slide on a microphone stand.
+Buy from Amazon.

 For further reading, here is a guide to guitar slides – an introduction for beginners.